zamanianlab/ZamanianLabDocs/docs/labmanual.md

 My commitment to your success in research and professional growth is coupled to certain expectations.
 I expect all members of the lab to take ownership of their projects.
 I expect members of the lab to lend their help and expertise to one another and understand that our laboratory is a team with common scientific goals.
 I expect everyone to display good lab citizenship.
 We place value in an open, collaborative, and safe scientific environment.
 We expect all members of the lab to be good lab citizens and to follow basic lab rules.

   1. Be helpful to others - this is a team effort!
   2. Carry out your lab tasks in a timely manner.
   3. Follow all rules for ordering and inventorying items.
   4. Keep your items confined to assigned bench, freezer, and fridge spaces.
 Use your own pipettes, tips, and gloves (except where designated).
   5. Do not borrow things without asking.
   6. Clean up after yourselves and put things back in assigned locations.
   7. Be here during normal work hours so that you can maximize interactions
   8. Follow all rules when interacting with other spaces (e.g., the insectary) or core facilities
   9. Plan the use of parasites in advance (many weeks)
   10. Make sure the lab is properly shut down and communicate before leaving

-**Lab dress code:** For your safety, wear long pants or skirts and closed toed shoes, and tie back long hair.
+*Lab dress code:* For your safety, wear long pants or skirts and closed toed shoes, and tie back long hair.
 Do not wear shorts, short skirts, sandals, loose clothing, or dangling jewelry.
 Throughout your scientific career, you will be professionally interacting with people from diverse backgrounds and with diverse beliefs.
 In the interests of maintaining an inclusive and welcoming lab environment, I ask that you refrain from wearing articles of clothing that are likely to be perceived as hostile to another person’s heritage, ethnicity, gender, religious beliefs, or sexuality.

 ## II.
 Communication and Calendar

 ### A. Slack

-All members of the lab will be asked to install **[Slack](<http://www.slack.com>)** on their computers and phones and will receive an invitation to join the official lab Slack team **[zamanian-lab.slack.com](<http://zamanian-lab.slack.com>)**.
+All members of the lab will be asked to install [Slack](<http://www.slack.com>) on their computers and phones and will receive an invitation to join the official lab Slack team [zamanian-lab.slack.com](<http://zamanian-lab.slack.com>).
 Slack will provide a basis for rapid individual and group communication on all research and lab-related matters.

 ### B. Google Calendar